 The members of our Audit Committee are required to be, and were determined by our Board to be, independent Directors according to the independence standards of the SEC and the NYSE.
 From January 2018 through August 15, 2018, the Audit Committee consisted of Messrs.
 Raymund, Espe, and Ms. Utter, with Mr. Raymund serving as Chair of the Audit Committee.
 From August 15, 2018 through December 31, 2018, the Audit Committee consisted of Messrs.
 Raymund, Espe and Sundaram and Ms. Utter, with Mr. Raymund serving as Chair of the Audit Committee.
-From August 15, 2018 through December 31, 2018, the Audit Committee consisted of Messrs.
-Espe, and Raymund, Espe and Sundaram and Ms. Utter, with Mr. Raymund serving as Chair of the Audit Committee.
 Our Board has determined that Messrs.
 Espe, and Raymund and Ms. Utter are Audit Committee Financial Experts, as defined under applicable SEC regulations.
-Our Audit Committee is responsible, among other things, for: (a) appointing the independent registered public accounting firm to perform an integrated audit of our financial statements and to perform services related to the audit; (b) reviewing the scope and results of the audit with the independent registered public accounting firm; (c) reviewing the Annual Report on Form 10-K and Quarterly Reports on Form 10-Q; and (f) reviewing any non-audit services to be performed by the independent registered public accounting firm and the potential effect on the registered public accounting firm's independence.
+Our Audit Committee is responsible, among other things, for: (a) appointing the independent registered public accounting firm to perform an integrated audit of our financial statements and to perform services related to the audit; (b) reviewing the scope and results of the audit with the independent registered public accounting firm; (c) reviewing with management our quarterly and year-end operating results; (d) considering the adequacy of our internal accounting and control procedures; (e) reviewing the Annual Report on Form 10-K and Quarterly Reports on Form 10-Q; and (f) reviewing any non-audit services to be performed by the independent registered public accounting firm and the potential effect on the registered public accounting firm's independence.
 Our Audit Committee held nine meetings in 2018.